p-ja/acme-fitness-store/lab-guide/Lab-6-Change-the-application.md

 Duration: 10 minutes

-  In this exercise, you will be updating the source code of the application and will update the spring application.
+  In this exercise, you will be updating the source code of the application and the spring application.

 1. Navigate back to gitbash pane and run the below command to open the index file where you will be making the code changes.